sergij14/flappy-bird/README.md

 # Flappy Bird
 Flappy bird game.
 Created with Phaser.js

-To run the app on your local machine you should run
+To launch the app on your local machine you should run

 `npm install && npm run dev`